This article will help you:

 - Was the user retained in the target cohort?

 You may have heard of different variations and definitions of correlation.
 Well-known examples include Matthews correlation, Pearson correlation, phi coefficient, and R-value.
 In this case, all these different methods generate equivalent results, because Compass looks at pairs of binary random variables.

 Remember, correlation is not causation, so any hypotheses you come up with via a Compass analysis must still be tested and verified in the real world.

 Here are some more technical definitions of correlation:

 - Correlation of X and Y is the covariance of X and Y divided by the geometric mean of their variances.

 - If X is modeled as an affine function of Y and Y is modeled as an affine function of X, each with minimal root mean squared error, then the correlation of X and Y is the geometric mean of the predictive coefficients of these two functions.

 Why is correlation a good metric to use here?

 When you're looking for that one metric that captures your users' "a-ha" moment, you want one where most users above a certain threshold go on to be retained, and most users below the threshold end up not being retained.
 Such a metric would have a threshold with a good positive predictive value (PPV) and a good negative predictive value (NPV).
-Check out our blog post for some tips on determining which events lead to growth.

 However, you also have to consider is how easy it will be to move users across that threshold.
 If you find a threshold with a very strong PPV and NPV, but discover that it's very difficult to move users across it, that metric will not be of much help in growing your user base.
 A tell-tale sign of this would be if few of your users have crossed the threshold, or almost all of your users have already crossed it.
 This isn't always the case, of course—but in the absence of more specific information, it's generally a good assumption.